- Home

 How is this information stored?

 Your data will be handled with the utmost confidentiality.
-All the information disclosed by staff is stored in line with all the relevant Data Protection legislation and UCC Data Protection Policies and can only be accessed by yourself or the ESS Diversity Tool Project Team as outlined above.
+All the information disclosed by staff is stored in line with all the relevant Data Protection legislation and UCC Data Protection Policies and can only be accessed by the selected small number of the EDI Unit team staff, as outlined above.

 The EDI Unit will retain anonymised statistical data (in the form of e.g. reports) for as long as necessary to fulfil the legal purposes for which it has been collected.